wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 ## Setting the warning

 We're going to issue our dino warning with a new route that the answer webhook is pointing to.
-In order to use Vonage text-to-speech, we use what is called an `NCCO object`, which is a fancy term for a JSON object that controls what to do with the call.
+To use Vonage text-to-speech, we use what is called an `NCCO object`, which is a fancy term for a JSON object that controls what to do with the call.
 Add the following route to your `index.php`:

 ```
 $app->get('/webhook/answer', function (Request $request, Response $response) {